 Unfortunately the time constraints of researching and writing a blog make it impossible to continuously rewrite.
 I certainly reread my posts and make quick changes before publication, but I don’t have the time for the ten or twenty rewrites that are necessary for really good prose.
 So it’s a tradeoff.
 I substitute quantity for quality, but I think there is value in not over analyzing a topic too.
 Stream of consciousness writing, being less constrained than obsessive rewriting, allows one to proceed without undue delay and is more revelatory of one’s true feelings.

 Leaving a small part of myself after I am gone—a legacy of the best of me—motivates my writing.
 It’s not as good as real immortality, and I may still get a cryonics policy, but it is something.
 To leave a small part of yourself in this electronic cloud.
-To leave a soft whisper in the air.
+To leave your soft whisper in the air.
 Humans have been trying to do this for millennia.